Load shedding and security systems

 But years ago we went to our favoured supplier and bought a 40Ah lead cell battery of the sealed type used in golf carts and motorcycles; they require no maintenance and give off no evil-smelling gases.

 A good secondhand battery would be fine.
-Ask an electrician to fit it; it will last for years and even if the grid fails for days, you can be assured your alarm will be working properly; ours shown in the photo above is still perfect.
+Ask an electrician to fit it; it will last for years and even if the grid fails for days, you can be assured your alarm will be working properly.
+Ours shown in the photo above is still perfect.

 These days a small lithium-battery has become available; for a price.

 Power cuts are here to stay alas, whether because of Eskom or municipal incompetence; or the vagaries of wind and storm.
-The potential damage to your security system and the possibility of a break-in, are just two more reasons to consider going solar.
+The potential damage to your security system and the possibility of a break-in are just two more reasons to consider going solar.

 There already is a second utility supplier, the one of choice in fact; his name is Mr Golden Sun.
-He is a giant nuclear power-station directing a massive amount of free energy towards your roof, with none of the worries of radioactive waste that Koeberg has to contend with; or a Fukushima radioactive disaster[2].
+He is a giant nuclear power-station directing a massive amount of free energy towards your roof, with none of the worries of radioactive waste that Koeberg has to contend with; or a Fukushima disaster[2].

 It’s true that grid can fail too when the mists sweep in for perhaps a dozen days in the year; you can revert to Eskom for your backup if you have a prepaid electricity account.